 Hayward's Primary School aims to encourage all children to have an equal opportunity to contribute fully to the life and work of the school.
 We value the importance of the relationship we have with families and work closely together to ensure that our provision is as appropriate as possible for the child.
 Our aim is that learning should take place in a climate of warmth and support, in which each individual can develop and grow in self-confidence and self-esteem.
 We also aim to challenge individuals in order for them to achieve their potential.
 We believe that with the right teaching strategies and support the majority of children with Special Educational Needs and Disabilities (SEND) can be successfully included in mainstream education.
-We aim to offer an education and working environment appropriate to each individual pupil's needs regardless of their race, colour, ethnic or national origins, gender, disability or religious beliefs.
 The teaching and learning achievements, attitudes and well-being of every pupil matter and should be valued in relation to their own potential, not the achievement of others.